Niersol/niersol_whatsapp_bot/README.md

 - Add phone number IDs and assistant IDs for each assistant.
 - Manage multiple assistants for different business phone numbers.
+- Enable assistants to respond to voice messages and images.

 ## Deployment